alexwlchan/alexwlchan.net/src/_articles/2020/2020-09-08-two-python-functions-for-getting-cloudtrail-events.md

 ---
-layout: post
+layout: article
 date: 2020-09-08 07:06:07 +00:00
 title: Two Python functions for getting CloudTrail events
-tags:
-  - aws
+topics:
-  - aws:aws-cloudtrail
+  - AWS
-  - python
+  - Python
-old_syntax_highlighting: true
 ---

 Last week I was trying to debug an anomaly in the AWS account at work -- it looked like we were making tens of millions of GetObject API calls, when we expected our code to make a fraction of that number.